Responsible Body and Contact Information

 Most of these cookies, so called “session cookies”, will be deleted after leaving our website, when logging out of the members’ area or when closing your browser.
 Other cookies will be stored over a longer time span in your browser.
 If you visit our website again, to make use of our services again, we will detect automatically via these cookies that you have visited us before and which entries you made and which options you selected.
 You don’t have to enter the required information again.
 The data processed using cookies are necessary for the above mentioned purposes of the legitimate interests pursued by us and third parties (Art.
 6(1)1f GDPR).

 You may choose to have your browser warn you every time a cookie is being sent to you, and you can turn off cookie placement.
-If you refuse, your overall browsing experience can be affected and may prevent you from fully using this website.
-In particular, you have to allow cookies in order to log into the members area of this website due to technical restrictions.
+Cookies that are required for technical reasons are not used to collect user data and cannot be deleted.
+If you refuse using cookies, your overall browsing experience can be affected and may prevent you from fully using this website.
+In particular, you may need to allow cookies in order to log into the members area of this website.

 You can prevent Google’s collection and use of data (cookies and IP address) by downloading and installing the browser plug-in available under https://tools.google.com/dlpage/gaoptout?hl=en.
 Further information concerning the terms and conditions of use and data privacy can be found at http://www.google.com/analytics/terms/gb.html or at http://www.google.com/intl/en_uk/analytics/privacyoverview.html.